Am8xin/snappbox/README.md

 I illustrate my code very explicit in a technical manner in this link [document](https://docs.google.com/document/d/1VaJ88ruZVimUE53IygybEi2LC-oeYLM1K3wUKMGuSMs/edit?usp=sharing)

+For running this project, first you must run this 2 commands in the directory that you are working on (where you put main.go file) :

+1- "go mod init snappbox_challenge"
+2- "go mod tidy"

-You can simply run the project by running this command : "go run (directory name)\main.go" After that , you can see the output data in output.csv And don't forget to put your test data in sample_test.csv
+Then you can simply run the project by running this command : "go run (directory name)\main.go" After that , you can see the output data in output.csv And don't forget to put your test data in sample_test.csv